adamaltmejd/education-choice-pap/1_Introduction_and_Description_of_Data.md

 In this document, we begin by describing the data that will be used throughout all projects.
 When writing this plan, we have yet to gain access to the data and all descriptions are based on information given by the collaborating agencies on the characteristics of the data sets.

-In the accompanying pre analysis plan we dive deeper into a number of different research questions that will be analyzed using this data.
-We will (a) use the data to study financial returns to fields of study and replicate the results from @Kirkeboen2016_field_study in a Swedish setting, (b) analyze how education choices of individuals affect the behavior of their younger siblings, and (c) study how college peers are influenced by the skill composition of their class.
+In the accompanying pre analysis plans we dive deeper into a number of different research questions that will be analyzed using this data.
+We will (ch.
+2) use the data to study financial returns to fields of study and replicate the results from @Kirkeboen2016_field_study in a Swedish setting, (ch.
+3) analyze how education choices of individuals affect the behavior of their younger siblings, (ch.
+4) study how college peers are influenced by the skill composition of their class, and (ch.
+5) evaluate the impact of education on financial decision making and stock market participation.

 In each project, we will present many different specifications and planned strategies to study each research question.
 We will however clearly state which of these are the main tests of the hypotheses, where the p-values can be interpreted at face value, and which should rather be seen as supplementary or exploratory, needing new data to confirm any possible findings.
 This disposition is especially useful because we am expecting to receive more data at a later stage, making it possible to test also these exploratory studies in a rigorous way.
 A second reason for this is to decrease the number of hypotheses tests, since we will have to correct the significance level depending on the number of hypothesis tests that are being performed.